California Institute of the Arts: CalArts Extended Studies

 Finally, as with any division that’s supporting working professionals, Extended Studies at CalArts has a significant requirement to be flexible and responsive to changes in the marketplace.
 The capacity to highlight internal expertise in a way that helps students keep pace with change in their industry can set a non-traditional division apart.

-There’s a nimbleness and flexibility that’s required in order to be able to turn programs around or pilot programs quickly and effectively and efficiently, and Destiny allows us the ability to do that.
+There’s a nimbleness and flexibility that’s required in order to be able to turn programs around or pilot programs quickly and effectively and efficiently, and Destiny [now Lifelong Learning] allows us the ability to do that.

-Lisa BarrProject Development in the Office of Global Initiatives, California Institute of the Arts
+Lisa BarrExtended Studies; Director of Operations, Administration and Finance, California Institute of the Arts

-With Destiny One, creating and launching new offerings is simple for Extended Studies staff.
+With Lifelong Learning, creating and launching new offerings is simple for Extended Studies staff.
 The collaborative workflows automate repetitive aspects of curriculum creation and alert the right people at the right times when their input is required.

 Preparing for the Future